rengeln/StyledWidgets/README.md

 There are three components to this plugin:

-* A collection of Styled Widgets which you use in place of regular widgets.
+* A collection of Styled Widgets which you use in place of default UMG widgets.
 For example, there is a Text (Styled) widget which fulfills the same role as a Text widget, while supporting the styling engine.
-Additionally, there is a StyledUserWidget that allows you to leverage the styling engine for your own UMG widgets.

 * The style sheet editor, which allows you to create styles and define how they are applied using CSS-like selectors.